 Don’t expect the graphic carnal interaction of Ang Lee’s gay classic.
 This is a film made in a country with strict censorship, and an audience with sensibilities.
 Sexual interaction is instead implied with subtle gestures at the hamam, such as a cabin door being shut or a towel falling to the ground.
 The homoerotic flavours, on the other hand, are everywhere: Halim sniffs Youssef’s hair (not in creepy Joe Biden style!), the two man embrace vigorously and nearly engage in a kiss.
 Their relationship does not feel watered down and sanitised, but instead treated with some respectful distance.
 The scene in which Mina attempts to have sex with sex with her husband, who is not attracted to her, is the strongest one in the movie: you can’t help but feel sorry for the two agonising characters.
 There is no ambiguity: Halim and Youssef are two gay man profoundly in love.
 The love that dares not speak its name.

 The irony is that I watched one of the best gay movies I’ve seen in a long time in Saudi Arabia of all places.
 The fact that I was in company of attentive and deferential locals makes this an even more memorable viewing experience.
 This is a film as universal as it can be.
 I hope it that receives wide distribution in the Arab world, the West and beyond.

 The Blue Caftan showed at the 2nd Red Sea International Film Festival, when this piece was originally written.
 It was part of the Festival Favourites Strand.
-It is one of the 35 movies in the festival made by a woman director.
-The movie premiered earlier this year in the Un Certain Regard section of Cannes.
+It was one of the 35 movies in the festival made by a woman director.
+The movie premiered earlier in the year in the Un Certain Regard section of Cannes.
 In UK cinemas on Friday, May 5th; also available on BFI Player